The following points are provided to assist the upkeep of the course and ensure that you and your fellow members have an enjoyable round of golf:

 BUNKER RAKE POLICY

-· Always leave rake on the side of the bunker with the handle parallel to the line of flight of the hole being played.
+· Always leave rake in the bunker, near the edge, with the handle parallel to the line of flight of the hole being played.

 · Rakes should be placed as close to the outside edge as possible.